 Program Overview

-Learn what our online B.A. in Criminal Justice can do for you
+Learn what our online bachelor’s degree in criminal justice can do for you

 Develop your theoretical background in criminal behavior and the legal system by earning your Bachelor of Arts in Criminal Justice online from Northern Kentucky University.
 In our 100% online degree program, you will explore many facets of the American justice system, including the investigation, prosecution, and defense of crimes as well as courtroom rules and procedures.